At a glance

 Directions

-Add ½ teaspoon of turmeric powder, 2 tablespoons of lemon juice, and a pinch of black pepper.
+- Add turmeric powder, lemon juice, and a pinch of black pepper.

-Golden milk, also known as turmeric latte, is another popular way to consume turmeric and curcumin.
+Golden milk, also known as a turmeric latte, is another popular way to consume turmeric and its active ingredient, curcumin.

 It’s made by combining ground turmeric with unsweetened coconut milk and other spices such as cinnamon, ginger, and black pepper.